xsuite/xfields/examples/beambeam_multibunch/design.md

 Keeping `harmonic_number` and `bunch_spacing_buckets` in the high-level beam-beam installation API is useful because encounter pairing needs the integer ring topology.
-The normalized setup should additionally expose `bunch_spacing_zeta`.
+The normalized study should additionally expose `bunch_spacing_zeta`.
 Any different phase or sign convention needed inside a beam-beam kernel should be converted at the implementation boundary and should not change the public bunch-position convention.